-A fun, but intense, hands-on experience in routines designed to develop skills in scientific thinking, a foundation of lean management.
-With deliberate practice, individuals and organizations become capable of and willing to “take on” tough challenges well beyond the organization’s current threshold of knowledge.
-The routines drive and deliver superior results, innovation, and adaptiveness through the kata improvement learning process.
-The experiential process is a simple one, involving a deck of playing cards, but with a tough challenge to achieve.
-Teams of 4 or 5 will learn how a “natural process owner” works with their team through true experimentation.
+This workshop is a fun but intense, hands-on experience in routines designed to develop skills in scientific thinking, a foundation of lean management.
+With deliberate practice, individuals and organizations can take on tough challenges well beyond the organization’s current threshold of knowledge.
+The routines drive and deliver superior results, innovation and adaptiveness through the kata improvement learning process.
+The experiential process is a simple one, involving a deck of playing cards and a challenging twist.
+Teams of four and five will learn how a natural process owner works with their team through true experimentation.

-Participants will practice the teaching routines, coaching kata, learning how a people leader teaches and reinforces scientific thinking.
-Along the way, we dip into a bit of neuroscience to explore the power of deliberate practice in the development of a new default mode, which is grounded in scientific thinking.
+Participants will practice the teaching routines of coaching kata, learning how a people leader teaches and reinforces scientific thinking.
+Along the way, we will dip into a bit of neuroscience to explore the power of deliberate practice in the development of a new default mode, which is grounded in scientific thinking.

-Carrington Consulting Inc. was established in 1999 as a Lean Transformation Consulting Firm transitioning away from a focus on the “Tools of Lean” model in 2009, with the publication of "Toyota Kata" by Mike Rother.
-Toyota kata introduced us to the improvement kata and coaching kata routines which, through practice, can enhance the skill of scientific thinking and the ability to coach and teach that skill to others.
-Scientific thinking is recognized as a foundation of Lean Management in the 21st Century www.katamatters.com
+Carrington Consulting was established in 1999 as a lean transformation consulting firm.
+It transitioned away from a focus on the “tools of lean” model in 2009 with the publication of "Toyota Kata" by Mike Rother.
+Toyota kata introduced Carrington Consulting Inc. to the improvement kata and coaching kata routines, which, through practice, can enhance the skill of scientific thinking and the ability to coach and teach that skill to others. www.katamatters.com